zzorgg/playsock/README.md

 - Run tests: `go test ./...`

 Unit tests cover matchmaking, score tracking, and disconnect handling logic without requiring live WebSocket connections.

+## Matchmaking algorithm

+The lobby keeps an ordered, concurrency-safe queue.
+Each time a player taps “Play”, the server records:

+- The precise `time.Now()` timestamp (monotonic on supported platforms).
+- A monotonically increasing sequence number to break ties when two players arrive within the same millisecond.

+Players are inserted into the queue in ascending timestamp/sequence order.
+Whenever a player joins, the lobby scans from the head of the queue to find the earliest compatible opponent (bet amount/token).
+Once a pair is found:

+1. Both players are atomically popped from the queue.
+2. A new match is created with a UUIDv4 `match_id`, and both clients share that identifier for the rest of the session and any settlement logic.
+3. The millisecond delta between the two click times is captured and returned in the `match_found` payload as `queue_delta_ms` (and logged) so operators can audit fairness.
+4. If either player disconnects, the server broadcasts `opponent_left` followed by `game_over` including the same `match_id`, ensuring the survivor and any observers can close out the match cleanly.

+This strategy guarantees “first click, first served” ordering even under heavy concurrency, while remaining simple enough to remain fast at small queue sizes.
+When Valkey is configured the queue and session mutations are mirrored so multiple pods stay in sync.

 ## Docker